PostHog/posthog.com/contents/blog/0-to-hero.md

 * If you want to go fast, go alone.
 If you want to go far, go together.
 You are going to have to handle a literally-endless series of problems.
 Find a friend!
 * The ability to ship websites and products very fast.
 If you're doing software, you must be very, very good at shipping and marketing software quickly.
 Some people seem to be able to do this naturally, I wound up working for other software companies for a few years first.

-## Getting to 10 users - does anyone care
+## Getting to 10 users - does the product actually function

 This was the hardest part.

-* Pivots
+For every stage of a startup, the earlier you are, the higher the chance of failure.
+With this in mind, you must be totally geared around failing fast.
+Hence the prerequisites above.

+So, we set off doing this...
+We wound up pivoting (ie failing) five times before we landed on PostHog.
+We met the prerequisites!

+For PostHog specifically, we wanted to quickly figure out if anyone cared.

-To test this, we went through these steps
+To test this, we had a plan, that was designed to take one month:
-* get friends up and running first
+1. we got friends up and running first
-* see if people can get up and running by themselves
+1. see if people can get up and running by themselves
-* then do a bigger launch - hacker news
+1. then do a bigger launch - hacker news

 There were a lot of things we did to make this possible
 * open source (we started with Heroku one click deployment but later realized this was a mistake, I'd have had a cloud product to start with next time)